eunsu1012/Aspect-Based-Sentiment-Analysis/README.md

 ---

+## 🎓 Academic Context

+This project was developed as part of my Master’s thesis in Data Science.

+---

 ## ✔️ Summary

 > A fine-grained NLP system that extracts aspects and predicts sentiment for each aspect in text data